-3- Submission: Authors should submit their manuscript online via submitting their manuscript to http://sdmej.kmu.ac.ir.
+Submission: Authors should submit their manuscript online via submitting their manuscript to http://sdmej.kmu.ac.ir.
 The manuscript should be typed with Microsoft Word 2007 in a single space with clear margins on both sides.
 The figures should be sent in a format of JPEG or GIF which will produce high-quality images in the online edition of the journal.
 In addition, a completed copy of a signed cover letter along with the signed declaration form by all authors (available from the Journal site) should be provided for each manuscript.
 Please note that the manuscript should not have been published or considered for publication in any other journal and this should be stated in the cover letter.
 Any contradiction to the above statement will lead to the automatic withdrawal of the manuscript.
+All manuscript will be screened at the time of submission and before publication using iThenticate plagiarism checker software to verify the originality of written work.

-4- Instruction: The manuscript should include: Title page; the Abstract; Background and Objectives; Methods; Results; Discussion and Conclusions; Acknowledgement; Conflict of interest; References.
-The number of manuscript pages should not exceed 12 typewritten single-spaced pages (including the text, reference, figures, and tables).
-Case reports should not exceed 5 pages and review articles have a limit of 18 pages.
+The manuscript should include: Title page; the Abstract; Background, Objectives; Methods; Results; Discussion, Conclusions; Acknowledgement; Conflict of interest; References.
+Word count (including the text, reference, and tables) should not exceed 1500 for short communication/brief report, 3500 for research article and 5000 for review article/systematic review/meta-analysis.

-13- Tables and figures: The number of tables and figures together should not exceed 6.
+Tables and figures: The number of tables and figures together should not exceed 6 for original article and review article, and 2 for short communication.
 Do not submit tables as photographs.
 Place caption above the table and explanatory matters in footnotes, not in the heading.
 Figures should be of high-quality artwork and mounted on separate pages.
 The captions should be placed below.
 The same data should not be presented in tables, figures, and text, simultaneously.
 Both tables and figures should be numbered consecutively.

 - Book: surname and initials of the author(s).
 Name of the book.
 Edition no. Place of publication: Publisher; Year: Pages.